abaez/ta-rust/README.md

 The generated tag/api files are updated each time you run `cargo build` from the `cB` command on textadept.
 This allows you to have one heck of an easy way to deal with api lookups on a project directly from textadept!

+If you have [rustfmt](https://github.com/nrc/rustfmt) installed or in your path, then you can enable the init setting `_RUSTFMT` to true, to have auto correct for formatting of your rust code.

 If you want to edit snippets you can by pressing `cl+s` keys. `cl` first then `s` key.